Skip to content

 Indonesia is a beautiful country in Southeast Asia.
 With over 17,000 islands, it is the largest archipelago in the world.
 It is also home to a variety of cultures and languages.
 With its tropical climate, abundant natural resources, relatively cheap cost of living, and vibrant cities, Indonesia is an attractive destination for people looking to emigrate.

-The country lands in second place in InterNations’ international rankings, and according to the survey, expats find it easy to settle in.
-90% of respondents describe the Indonesian people as friendly in general and especially friendly to foreign residents.
-In fact, nearly half (46%) believe Indonesians could not be friendlier to expats.
+According to the survey, the country lands second in InterNations’ international rankings, and expats find it easy to settle in.
+90% of respondents describe the Indonesian people as generally friendly and especially friendly to foreign residents.
+In fact, nearly half (46%) believe Indonesians could not be nicer to expats.
 Thanks to a strong personal support network and great social life, 80% of expats feel at home in Indonesia.

 #3: Moving to Taiwan